gfernandez25/regex-tutorial/Develop/gist-template.md

 ### OR Operator

 The Or operator is not specifically used in this regular expression.
-However, it can be achieved in regular expressions by the use of this `|` character.
+However, it can be achieved in regular expressions by the use of the `|` character.
 This will match the characters to the left or right of `|`.

-it is important to notice that in our example, tokens inside the square brackets will act as an Or
+It is important to notice that in our example, tokens inside the square brackets will act as an Or
 * [a-z0-9_\.-] will match any lowercase letter `Or` Digit `Or` dot `Or` dash

 ### Character Classes

 Character Classes or Character Sets allows us to match any symbol from a character set.
-They are usually represented by square brackets but can also be represented with a `\` in front of a predefined letter. an example of this can be seen in our regular expression
+They are usually represented by square brackets but can also be represented with a `\` in front of a predefined letter; an example of this can be seen in our regular expression

-* Part of this section `[a-z0-9_\.-]` will match any digits between 0 and 9 by using a range `0-9`
+* This section `[a-z0-9_\.-]` will match any digits between 0 and 9 by using a range `0-9`

-* This section `[\da-z\.-]` achieves the same matching for numbers by introducing `\d'
+* This section `[\da-z\.-]` achieves the same matching for numbers/digits by using `\d'

 Please see bracket expressions below for a more in-depth analysis